integrated-application-development/sonar-delphi/docs/CUSTOM_RULES_101.md

 * A procedure
 * A function returning the same type as its parameter, which will be noncompliant
 * A function with a single parameter, but a different return type
-* A method with more than 1 parameter
+* A function with more than 1 parameter

 To do so, it relies on the usage of the `CheckVerifier` class, provided by the SonarDelphi rule-testing API.